LiztheWz/My386Blog/_posts/2025-03-14-best-pic-films.md

 ![Figure]({{site.url}}/{{site.baseurl}}/assets/img/2025oscars.jpg)

 ## Summary
-As far as I observe, none of the categorical variables has a strong influence on whether or not a film wins the Academy Award for Best Picture.
+As far as I observe, none of the categorical variables have a strong influence on whether or not a film wins the Academy Award for Best Picture.
 The distributor has a slight effect; if a film has one of the top distributors for their film, they are more likely to win Best Picture.
 However, for the rest of the categorical variables there wasn't a strong influence.
 It is mere talent on the film's team for winning Best Picture and maybe a bit of luck.

 Among the continuous variables, a film is more likely to win if their IMDb rating is 8 or higher.
 The runtime makes no difference.

 I am sure that if we were to retrieve data for ALL films released and whether or not they were nominated for Best Picture, we could find greater results.
 But what determines the winner among the nominees is up to the judges... and maybe a bit of luck.
+Stay tune for next time where we'll dive a little deeper!

+Again, all credit goes to Wikipedia and OMDb's API and any other third party resources they may have used.
 If you would like to see the Academy Award for Best Picture winners ranked, feel free to follow this <a href="https://editorial.rottentomatoes.com/guide/oscars-best-and-worst-best-pictures/" target="_blank">Rotten Tomatoes</a> page.
 The following link will also take you to my <a href="https://github.com/LiztheWz/filmcode" target="_blank">Github</a> if you'd like to take a look at the code!
 Happy watching!